 “They’re coming to get you… Barbara, there’s one of them now!”

-Raise a glass and tip your hat while we dim the lights and fire up the projector in honour of the late, great George Romero with a Friday Late Night Movie viewing of his landmark 1968 “zombie horror apocalypse” thriller NIGHT OF THE LIVING DEAD.
-This film – an archetypical classic of not just the horror “genre,” but any genre – is the cinematic blueprint for so many films of its ilk, following a group of people trying to survive an attack of bloodthirsty zombies while trapped in a rural Pennsylvania farmhouse. *As this is a tribute to George Romero and we are playing his best-loved film, audience costumes are welcome – and encouraged!
-Show us what you’ve got….
-If you dare!!
+The Rio Theatre begins its annual (not to mention terrifying) deep dive into seasonal, Halloween-y goodness with a screening of the late, great George Romero’s landmark 1968 “zombie horror apocalypse” thriller NIGHT OF THE LIVING DEAD.
+This film – an archetypical classic of not just the horror “genre,” but any genre – is the cinematic blueprint for so many films of its ilk, following a group of people trying to survive an attack of bloodthirsty zombies while trapped in a rural Pennsylvania farmhouse.

 “George A. Romero’s debut set the template for the zombie film, and features tight editing, realistic gore, and a sly political undercurrent.”
 (Rotten Tomatoes)